fabric/fabric/sites/www/upgrading.rst

         all)``)
       - Ported
-      - This gets its own line item because: tasks must now take a `~invoke.context.Context` (vanilla Invoke) or `.Connection` (Fabric) object as their first positional argument.
+      - This gets its own line item because: tasks must now take a `~invoke.context.Context` (vanilla Invoke) or `fabric.connection.Connection` (Fabric) object as their first positional argument.
 The rest of the function signature is, as before, totally up to the user & will get automatically turned into CLI flags.

         This sacrifices a small bit of the "quick DSL" of v1 in exchange for a cleaner, easier to understand/debug, and more user-overrideable API